pycharming/lantern_aws/README.md

     bin/launch_cloudmaster.py

-By default, this will launch an instance with name 'cloudmaster1-2' (historical reasons) in the `sgp1` (Singapore 1) Digital Ocean datacenter.
+By default, this will launch an instance with name 'production-cloudmaster' in the `sgp1` (Singapore 1) Digital Ocean datacenter.
 This instance will communicate with the production Lantern Controller (app engine ID `lanternctrl1-2`).
-You can modify all the values described in this paragraph by editing `bin/launch_cloudmaster.py` itself and/or creating `bin/config_overrides.py` to override values in `bin/config.py`.
+You can modify all the values described in this paragraph by creating `bin/config_overrides.py` to override values in `bin/config.py`.
 Note that this file is not managed by git.

 The cloud master will use the Salt configuration in your local `salt/` directory (i.e., not a git commit of any sort).
+But you can only deploy to the production cloudmaster from a clean master checkout.

 #### Example `config_overrides.py`